stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 the channel is open.
 Control is returned to R at close.
 Cannot be merged until all claimable balances created at close for R are claimed by R.

+### Constants

+The two participants agree on the following constants:

+- m, the _transaction set maximum transaction count_, is defined as 2, the
+maximum number of transactions that can be signed in any process between the increments of iteration number i.
+This constant may be changed in protocol upgrades.

 ### Variables

 The two participants maintain the following variables during the lifetime of the channel:

-- s, the _starting sequence number_, is initialized to one greater than the sequence number of the escrow account E after E has been created and configured.
-It is changed only when withdrawing from or topping up the escrow account E.
+- s, the _starting sequence number_, is initialized to one greater than the sequence number of escrow account E after E has been created.
+It the first available sequence number for iterations to consume.

 - i, the _iteration number_ of the payment channel, is initialized to zero.
 It is incremented with every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal.

+- e, the _last executed iteration_, is initialized to zero.
+It is incremented with every on-chain setup, deposit, withdrawal.

+### Computed Values

+The two participants frequently use the following computed values:

-- s_i, the _iteration sequence number_, is the sequence number that the
+- s_i, the _iteration sequence number_, is the sequence number that iteration
-iteration's transactions set starts at.
-It is always computable as, s+(i*2).
+i's transaction set starts at.
+Assuming the history of the payment channel has a single value for m it is computable as, s+(m*i).

+- s_e, the _last executed iteration sequence number_, is the sequence number
+that the last agreed-to-be-executed iteration i's transaction set starts at, where i is e.
+Assuming the history of the payment channel has a single value for m it is computable as, s+(m*e).

 ### Processes